 Yet meetings are an essential part of doing business.
 When surveyed, 95 percent of respondents said face-to-face meetings are critical for long-term business relationships.
 Some communications cannot be done over email; they require the kind of collaboration and brainstorming that can only be done in real-time.
 There is no substitute for nonverbal cues — facial expressions, gestures, even a nodding of the head in agreement.
 A Baylor College of Medicine study found that visual cues help people understand what’s being said six times better than speech alone.

 With remote and telecommuting employees, it can be cost-prohibitive to bring in the team for face-to-face meetings.
-Video conferencing is one way for companies to bring together employees for collaboration, but poor quality feeds can inhibit meaningful participation.
+Video conferencing is one way for companies to bring together employees for collaboration, but poor quality feeds and teleconferencing solutions can inhibit meaningful participation.
 Companies run the risk of employees being just as disengaged.

 Fortunately, there are a few simple steps you can take to run smarter – and more productive – meetings, and keep employees from checking out or daydreaming.

 Step 1: Integrate Messaging Platforms and Phone Systems

 Companies that offer all-in-one calling, team messaging, and video conferencing free up meeting attendees to toggle effortlessly between channels.
 Having all three capabilities available in a single platform provides an organic, native video experience embedded into the online meeting, making it easier for attendees to collaborate, ask questions, and stay engaged.